asurm22/MLass4/README.md

 # MLass4
 Overview

-This project implements a Convolutional Neural Network (CNN) pipeline for the ICML Facial Expression Recognition Challenge (FER2013).
+This project implements a Convolutional Neural Network (CNN) pipeline for the ICML Facial Expression Recognition Challenge.
 It extends a baseline CNN with class balancing, advanced data augmentations (MixUp, CutMix, Random Erasing), Focal Loss, OneCycleLR scheduling, and mixed-precision training to improve validation and test accuracies.

 Features